-The term "disloyalty program" is not what it may seem—a program designed to lose credibility in the eyes of your customers.
-Instead, and perhaps surprisingly, it is a form of effective loyalty-building based on partnership premise, and it's gaining marketing popularity.
+The term "disloyalty program" is not what it may seem (a program designed to lose credibility in the eyes of your customers).
+Instead, and perhaps surprisingly, it is a form of effective loyalty-building based on a partnership premise, and it's gaining marketing popularity.

 Customer loyalty is the "prize" that every business seeks.
 Appealing as it may seem, loyalty programs pose some hidden risks that businesses may not notice in the short run, but they can have negative effects in the long run.